andrevidela/Research-report/Thesis/index.md

 A small detail to notice here is that the function is non-linear, indeed using the signature `mapList : (1 _ : List Int) -> List Int` will not compile because `n + 1` does not consume `n` linearly.

 In a similar fashion as the fibonacci benchmark, we are not removing running time, but uncertainty from having the garbage collector running.
-This means the second implementation should have a smaller variance than the first one.
+This means the second implementation should have a smaller standard deviation than the first one.

 ### A SAT solver